lakonis/s_Regina2018/slides.md

 ===

-They are out of tune first because of an institutional delay : the research are evaluated mainly on the prestige of the journal where it is published, rather than on the scientific quality of the research.
-This is the direct consequence of the Science Citation Index established in 1960 and which set _publish or perish_ as a leitmotiv.
+First, The traditional Artefacts are out of tune because of an institutional delay : the research are evaluated mainly on the prestige of the journal, rather than on the scientific quality of the research.
+This is the direct consequence of the Science Citation Index established in the 60' and which set the famous _publish or perish_ as a leitmotiv.
 In that evaluation paradigm, journals are seen as a mean for one's career and not as a mean for discussion and sharing.

 Moreover, the institutions are not able to fully take in consideration new forms of writing and publishing, natively digital, such as blogging, micro-blogging, mailing list, multiples contributions on platforms, etc.

 Secondly, They are out of tune because of an editorial delay : in terms of publishing, we can observe a shift in the traditional modes of publishing, which remain largely based on the printing model, ignoring the very nature of digital text and the potential of digital environment.
-The article ("paper"), the monograph, the proceedings, and even the conference, have not yet gone digital.
-These forms of scholarly communication deeply inherited from the pre-digital era, whether it be economic and legal aspects (such as a certain understanding of copyright), or technical aspects, greatly depending on paper, book and printing expertises.
+Yes, some formats and platforms have enhanced standards and access, but The article ("paper"), the monograph, the proceedings, and even the conference, have not yet gone digital.
+These forms of scholarly communication deeply inherited from the pre-digital era, whether it be on the economic and legal aspects (such as a certain understanding of copyright), or on the technical aspects, greatly depending on paper, book and printing expertises.

 §§§§§SLIDEmoveDown§§§§§